Click the links below to find more information:

 This tool is written specifically for scientists to help them understand their skills, values and interests and how those align with potential career choices.

-The School of Graduate Studies in the Heath Sciences has organized a seminar and workshop on November 14th, 2013 with Dr. Phil Clifford, co-developer of myIDP.
-Attendance to the workshop is mandatory for all graduate students.
-His lecture will be available (iPod) for additional viewing after Nov.
-14, 2013.
+The School of Graduate Studies in the Heath Sciences organized a seminar and workshop with Dr. Phil Clifford, co-developer of myIDP.
+Dr. Clifford's lecture is currently available for additional viewing at:

 2500 North State Street